 - Where to camp: Huntington Beach State Park

-- Rent an RV on Outdoorsy starting at $80 a night
+- Rent a five-star luxury RV on Outdoorsy starting at $80 a night

 Arches and Canyonlands National Park, Utah

 It’s no secret that we love the Moab area and spring is just the right time to visit the National Parks in Utah.
 The weather is cool and dry, unlike many areas in March that are still cold and wet.